-In the same way, additional outdoor experiments were conducted in \cite{8723123} to study the usefulness of LoRa communication technology in LEO CubeSat radio communication systems.
-These CubeSats flaying 550 km orbits endure satellite-to-Earth radio channel destruction due to rapid change of the Doppler effect frequency shift.
-This destruction appears clearly when the nanosatellite located directly above the ground station uses a spreading faction of 12.
-The orbit altitude greatly influences the communication session duration, as concluded by this study.
-As explained previously, GWs are one of the critical components of a LoRaWAN network; in this context, authors in \cite{Zhang2021_2} suggested the use of ZYNQ SOC to build a space GW for space-based IoT communications to fit the non-operating system requirements of the nanosatellite, knowing that this chip serves as software, hardware, and I/O programmability.
-Different LoRa device configurations were evaluated in \cite{Fernandez2020} to identify the most suitable one that meets the space-to-earth channel requirements.
-Moreover, Software-Defined Radio experiments were conducted to evaluate the performance of LoRa modulation under such harsh conditions regarding the ionospheric scintillation effect.
+In the same way, additional outdoor experiments were conducted \cite{8723123} to study the usefulness of LoRa communication technology in LEO CubeSat radio communication systems.
+These CubeSat systems face satellite-to-earth radio channel obstructions due to the rapid change in the Doppler effect frequency shift.
+This degradation appears when the nanosatellite directly above the ground station uses an SF of 12.
+In addition, the orbit altitude greatly influences the duration of the communication session, as concluded by this study.
+As explained, GWs are critical components of a LoRaWAN.
+In this context, the authors of \cite{Zhang2021_2} suggested using ZYNQ SOC to build a space GW for space-based IoT communications to fit the non-operating system requirements of the nanosatellite.
+This chip serves as software, hardware, and input/output programmability.
+Different LoRa device configurations were evaluated in \cite{Fernandez2020} to identify the most suitable configuration that meets the space-to-earth channel requirements.
+Moreover, software-defined radio experiments were conducted to evaluate the performance of the LoRa modulation under harsh conditions concerning the ionospheric scintillation effect.